Wickes-class destroyer: Armament

 The main armament was the same as the Caldwell class: four 4 in/50 caliber guns and twelve 21 in torpedo tubes.
 While the gun armament was typical for destroyers of this period, the torpedo armament was larger than usual, in accordance with American practice at the time.
 A factor in the size of the torpedo armament was the General Board's decision to use broadside rather than centerline torpedo tubes.
 This was due to the desire to have some torpedoes remaining after firing a broadside, and problems experienced with centerline mounts on previous classes with torpedoes striking the gunwales of the firing ship.
 The Mark 8 torpedo was initially equipped, and probably remained the standard torpedo for this class, as 600 Mark 8 torpedoes were issued to the British in 1940 as part of the Destroyers for Bases Agreement.

 Most ships carried a 3 in/23 caliber anti-aircraft (AA) gun, typically just aft of the stern 4-inch gun.
 The original design called for two 1-pounder AA guns, but these were in short supply and the 3-inch gun was more effective.
-Anti-submarine (ASW) armament was added during World War I. Typically, a single depth charge track was provided aft, along with a Y-gun depth charge projector forward of the aft deckhouse.
+Anti-submarine warfare (ASW) armament was added during World War I. Typically, a single depth charge track was provided aft, along with a Y-gun depth charge projector forward of the aft deckhouse.